Welcome Senior Class!

 Reminders for Four-Year College-Bound and Two-Year College-Bound Students:

-- If you are applying to three or more four-year colleges, create a Common App account.
+- If you are applying to three or more four-year colleges, create a Common App Account.
 You will want to copy and paste your Common App ID into your SCOIR personal details page so the two accounts are linked.
 For some schools, you will need to write a common essay for this account.
-If you have any questions about the essay, feel free to reach out to Ms. Krull or look at the essay writing section on the college advising website.
+If you have any questions about the essay, feel free to reach out to Ms. Chandler or look at the essay writing section on the Forest Hills College Advising Website.

-- Complete the Residency Determination Service.
+- Complete the Residency Determination Service (RDS).
 Public four-year colleges offer in-state tuition (a discounted tuition rate) to North Carolina residents.
-They also reserve a certain number of spaces for North Carolina residents in their incoming freshman class.
+They also reserve a certain number of spaces for North Carolina residents in their incoming first-year class.
 This form is super important to fill out before you apply!
-Schedule a meeting with Ms. Krull or use the college advising website for more information on what you need to gather to complete this form.
+Schedule a meeting with Ms. Chandler or use the Forest Hills College Advising Website for more information on what you need to gather to complete this form.